l-stephen/Phase-2-Lectures/01_components_and_props/README.md

   - Dynamically render each project name inside the `h4` tag

   - Dynamically render each project's about data inside the `p` tag
+- Create a `footer` element with a `span` inside that renders the phase

 ### Resources

 - [React](https://reactjs.org/)